thomasWeise/oa/introduction/examples/quadratic_assignment/README.md

 A location with an existing shed might be a good solution to put a warehouse.
 However, if we want to put the administration building there, we would first need to demolish the shed.

-There also are costs arising from the relative distances between the facilities that we wish to place.
+For every possible plan, costs also arise from the relative distances between the facilities that we wish to place.
 Maybe there is a lot of material flow between two of the workshops.
 Finished products and raw material may need to be transported between a workshop and the storage depot.
 Between the administration building and the workshops, on the other hand, there will usually be no material flow.